SDenn12/cloud_computing/README.md

 ![image](https://user-images.githubusercontent.com/110126036/186161316-209766dd-f597-4f8c-9241-eab357d0d092.png)

-In case of an unexpected disaster the AMI should be backed up.
+In the case of an unexpected disaster the program's data should be backed up.

 Multiple methods: